sansseriff/phd_thesis/site/chapter_01/index.md

 ## Abstract
 This is an overview of the dark count minimization section.
-More details to come
+More details to come.